Best fridge magnet toys for fun while you cook

 - When it's gone it's gone, you can only paint it once

-If your kids like to paint, this is a very nice set.
-Also nice for a party so that everyone can take their own magnet with them at the end.
+If your children like to paint, this is a very nice set.
+Also nice for a party so that everyone can have their own magnet can take with you at the end.

 The 4M Magnetic Mini Tile Art lets them create their own magnetic tiles.